lumi-openlcoud/opencloud-docs/en/docs/development/cloud-development.md

 AIOT is a cloud-based IOT platform that provides services such as user management, device management, data collection, and remote control.
 The data collected by the smart device is stored in the AIOT cloud database.
 Examples of data collected include power, temperature and humidity, switch status, and the status of windows and doors.
 At the same time, the AIOT cloud can remotely control devices by issuing control commands.
 How do developers obtain the data that was collected?
 Or how to remotely control their own equipment?

-The AIOT Open Platform provides a cloud-based connection interface to meet the needs of third-party developers.
+The AIOT Open Cloud Platform provides a cloud-based connection interface to meet the needs of third-party developers.
 Through Open APIs and messaging services, developers can create rich IoT applications by collecting data and remotely controlling devices via the cloud.

-The AIOT Open Platform provides a comprehensive interface, including:
+The AIOT Open Cloud Platform provides a comprehensive interface, including:

 - User Management